nickfogle/socketchat/README.md

   <li>'who is typing' feature is also enabled</li>
 </ul>

-# Setup and configuration for Openshift Deployment
+# Setup and configuration for Openshift Deployment (will vary for Heroku and others...)

 Make sure that you update <strong>app.js</strong> at the backend with your own IP address or hostname:
 <pre>app.set('port', process.env.OPENSHIFT_NODEJS_PORT || 3000);